kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 used by other component, and been set in Role/ClusterRole.
 Since `impersonate` permission is also required for impersonator, the component will not get more power when permssion of `impersonate-on:` is given.

+#### High request volume leads to high load on authorization chain.

+For the scheduled node case, it is possible that a high request volume node agent could be constantly performing impersonated requests, each of which would add two extra authorization checks.
+This could put load on the authorization chain.
+We could cache the check results with a certain time period to mitigate it which will requires more complicated cache design:
+- the key should include resources/actions/subjects
+- the value should be marked as invalidated for a certain period.
+This part of design and implementation will be considered in beta phase.

 ## Design Details